Summer is finally here! Along with the beautiful weather and the sunny

 car accident.
 While many people believe that they’re more likely to be in a collision

-during the winter months, the peak months for car accidents from year
+during the winter months, the peak months for traffic accidents from year

-to year are July, August, and September, according to the NHTSA.
+to year are July, August, and September (NHTSA).

 The following are the most common reasons why car accidents happen more